Apply for Exam | Exam Info | Recertification | Benefits | Procedures | Cost

 • Employment - Employment must be in a field related to industrial lubrication and/or oil analysis.

-• Training – Training topics related to oil analysis, lubrication or other topics important to effective equipment maintenance and management will be accepted.
+• Training/Workshop – Topics related to oil analysis, lubrication or other topics important to effective equipment maintenance and management.

-• Conference Attendance - Conference topics related to oil analysis, lubrication or other topics important to effective equipment maintenance and management will be accepted.
+• Conference Attendance - Topics related to oil analysis, lubrication or other topics important to effective equipment maintenance and management.

 All points must be earned during the time the VIM certification is in effect.
 Points earned before or after the certification period will not be accepted.
 Points may be applied to multiple ICML certifications held by the individual, assuming that the points are applicable and approved for each individual recertification.